The Power of the Arts and Mindfulness.

 showed a 60-70% decrease in violence for those who participated in a community-based

-and peer-to-peer sharing further
+playing and sharing music

 Yoga can be instrumental in instilling a higher self-concept and an attitude of inner discipline.
 It has become widely accepted in treating a variety of ailments in adults and children, both emotional and physical, including trauma.

 Through various poses and postures, focus is directed from negative thoughts and emotions to peaceful, tranquil ones — giving the student an overall sense of well-being and balance.
 A combination of physical movement, progressive relaxation, deep breathing, visualization, and stretching all help to rebalance the internal energy, relieve stress,